adiredri/Deep-Learning-Project/MileStone3/README.md

 |   Exp.
 2   | Frozen + Augmentation                         |  ~2.000  |  ~47.0%  |  ~47.0%  |   ~50%    |  ~47%  |
 |   Exp.
 3   | Fine-tuned + Dropout + Augmentation           |  0.9012  |  73.78%  |  73.63%  |  78.18%   | 73.78% |

 ---

+### Conclusions – Transfer Learning

+This configuration clearly demonstrated the benefit of progressive improvement:
+- Using a frozen backbone alone was not sufficient.
+- Adding augmentation improved generalization slightly.
+- Fine-tuning the entire network combined with dropout and augmentation resulted in a significant performance boost.

+The best model in this configuration was **Experiment 3**, which achieved the highest accuracy and F1 score.
+This model was later selected as the final classification model for deployment.

+---

 ## Configuration 2 – Image Retrieval Using Deep Embeddings

-### Overview
-In this configuration, we shifted from direct classification to visual similarity retrieval.
-Instead of predicting class labels, the goal was to embed each image into a feature space and retrieve the most visually similar images using K-Nearest Neighbors (KNN).
-We relied on deep CNN backbones such as ResNet-50 and DenseNet121 to extract embeddings, then compared vectors using distance metrics (Euclidean or Cosine).
-This setup is useful for real-world applications like recommendation engines or visual search.
-The Stanford Cars dataset was used as in previous configurations, and retrieval was performed using KNN over the learned feature embeddings.
+This configuration focused on visual similarity retrieval instead of direct classification.
+We trained CNN backbones (ResNet-50, DenseNet121) to generate deep embeddings, then used K-Nearest Neighbors (KNN) over these features to find the most visually similar images.
+The setup is useful for search engines, recommendation systems, and tasks requiring semantic similarity.

 ### Shared Settings